Menu

 Harvest - Annual 'Gift-of-Giving' Project

 Introduced by the Headteacher in 2015, every October, the whole school takes part in our Harvest Gift-of-Giving project.
 During this time, all children are involved in making 'gifts' in huge quantities.
-Previous examples of these have included posies of flowers, cupcakes, shortbread, cookies and over 400 scones! (for an afternoon tea gift package).
+Previous examples of these have included posies of flowers, cupcakes, shortbread, cookies, muffins, brownies and over 500 scones! (for an afternoon tea gift package).
 Once made, the children are involved in bagging the items, writing personalised tags and wrapping everything together with 'Therfield' purple ribbon.
 The gifts always look amazing.
-The next day, in small groups, the children hand-deliver the gifts to every house in the village - that's over 160 gifts made and delivered!
+The next day, in small groups, the children hand-deliver the gifts to every house in the village - that's over 180 gifts made and delivered!
 Our children greet the residents with smiley faces and cheers of 'Happy Harvest'.
 In response, we are inundated with phone calls, emails and cards of Thanks from the villagers, often hand-written directly to the child that made their package.
 Our children get a real sense of pride for making a difference to someone's day and recognise the positive impact that a gesture, gift or smiley face can have on others.
 Harvest is one of our most celebrated and much-loved times of the year.

 GAP (Generations at Play)